-The use of this vehicle will be open to drivers over 23 with 2 years driving history, or drivers between 25 and 75 with 1-year driving history.
-Before renting the car, users will need to use the hiyacar app to register (for free) and complete the application profile at www.hiyacar.co.uk.
+The use of this vehicle will be open to drivers over 23 with 2 years driving history, or drivers over 25 with 1-year driving history.
+Before renting the car, users will need to register (for free) and complete the application profile at www.hiyacar.co.uk.
 All drivers will need a UK driving licence (with 6 points or less) and bank details to sign up.

 How can I book a car?

 A smartphone booking, payment and vehicle-access App provided by hiyacar will control the use of the vehicle and act as a virtual key (https://www.youtube.com/watch?v=AN5dFvnMYyQ).
 The car can be booked in advance any time from 1 hour to up to 3 whole days.

 When will the cars become available at the Ashland Lakes community charging hub and how much will they cost to hire?

 The car club trial will begin operation in early August and will run for 9 months.
 The hire will be part-funded with support from Innovate UK and the Office for Zero Emission Vehicles (OZEV).
 The car-hire cost itself will be free (for the trial period only), however the driver will be required to pay the insurance to cover the period of hire, which could cost as little as £5 per hour or £15 per day depending on the driver age , experience and other risk factors.

 If I drive the car elsewhere, will it be possible to charge the car using a charging cable?

 Yes – the car will retain the conventional cable-charging as well, so that they can be used beyond their battery range from the wireless charging-hub.
 Note, the car will need to be returned to the Ashland Lakes hub before the hire session ends.

 Is the new Electric Induction Charging car safe?